-Do be aware that the amp will reveal bad source files with eyebrow raising precision.
+Do be aware that the amp will reveal bad source files with eyebrow-raising precision.
 A song could sound amazing or awful depending on what you’re listening to at any given moment.
-I would highly recommend trying out Tidal.
-They give you 3 free months to start.
-Once you begin the trial period there’s no going back.
-I definitely think it’s worth the investment given you’re getting the absolute best tracks available.

-The transparency and neutrality that this amp provides is near second to none.
+The transparency and neutrality that this amp provides are near second to none.